 While many in Italy are moaning and grousing, Carlo Card.
 Caffarra, Archbishop of Bologna, known to be quite papalino has established the older form of Mass, according to Summorum Pontificum, as of Sunday 18 October, every Sunday and Holy Days … Continue reading

-He makes some great observations about Mass ad orientem, young people who want the older Mass, and … Continue reading
+I am listening to the radio interview with His Excellency Bishop Sheridan of Colorado Springs about Summorum Pontificum.
+It is very interesting and balanced!
+He makes some great observations about Mass ad orientem, young people who want the older Mass, … Continue reading

 Our friends in the common cause over at Rorate have put up the full text of the talk, in English, delivered in the Netherlands by His Excellency Most Reverend Malcolm Ranjith, Secretary of the Congregation for Divine Worship and Discipline … Continue reading